WestonSF/ArcGISServerMonitor/ReadMe.md

 * Web browser with access to the Internet
 * ArcGIS for Server 10.1+
 * ArcGIS token for the application
+* ArcGIS for Server logs set to FINE
 * ArcGIS for Server web adaptor administrative access enabled
 * Web server to host on